dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  True terror is to wake up one morning and discover that your high school class is running the country.
+  Old age is just a record of one's whole life.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1509 days)
+## 🌟 Experiences (1510 days)

 ### 🧮 Programming languages